 In his TEDxOxbridge talk on 'Governing socie-ties', he offers a comparison between corporate and collegiate forms of governance showing how decision-making and deliberation processes can be rethought to rely on collective forms of intelligence that engage participants rather than alienating them.

 The Italian Government awarded him a grant under the programme ‘Messaggeri della conoscenza’ to promote knowledge exchanges between less developed areas of the Italian ‘Mezzogiorno’ and the UK.

 Professor Quattrone is also an Associate Fellow at the Saïd Business School and a Senior Research Associate of Italian Studies at Oxford, both at the University of Oxford.

-As Dean of Special projects for the College of Humanities and Social Sciences he is coordinating the efforts for the establishment of a new interdisciplinary institute at the recently acquired Edinburgh Old Royal Infirmary on Lauriston Place.
+As Dean of Special projects for the College of Humanities and Social Sciences he coordinated the efforts for the establishment of the Edinburgh Futures Institute at the recently acquired Edinburgh Old Royal Infirmary on Lauriston Place.